jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-quickstart.md

 For PDS3 images or ISIS cubes without attached
 SPICE, download the required NAIF SPICE Kernels for your image.
-We reccomend using the metakernels provided in the [PDS kernel archives](https://naif.jpl.nasa.gov/naif/data_archived.html).
+We recommend using the metakernels provided in the [PDS kernel archives](https://naif.jpl.nasa.gov/naif/data_archived.html).
 Specify the path for ALE to search for metakernels via the `ALESPICEROOT` environment variable.
 This should be set to the directory where